Your search did not match any results.

 The same capability exists with one significant difference.
 With Oracle BYOL to PaaS, customers must bring a license entitlement from on-premises to the cloud.
-So if a customer has many unused licenses available on-premises, they can scale up or down to match demand, provided they have the appropriate number of BYOLed license entitlements.
+So if a customer has many unused licenses available on-premises, they can scale up or down to match demand, provided they have the appropriate number of BYOL entitlements.

 It depends on the architecture.
 If the customer can scale horizontally by adding new instances, then they can start new instances with license-included PaaS.

-However in many situations, they need to scale an instance vertically by adding more cores to the instance—the database in particular.
+However in many situations, they need to scale an instance vertically by adding more cores to the instance,—the database in particular.
 In this case, you can’t mix Oracle BYOL to PaaS with license-included PaaS in the same instance.
-They must either be all Oracle BYOL to PaaS cores, or license-included cores.
+They must either be all Oracle BYOL to PaaS cores, or all license-included cores.